 Harry E. Humphrey also performed "Washington's Farewell Address" on Edison Blue Amberol Number 1654 in 1913.
 See Wikipedia's Popular Culture entry regarding Washington's Farewell Address and "its return to public awareness" with the song "One Last Time" in the 2015 Broadway musical "Hamilton, where lines are sung by Washington and Hamilton from the end of the Address."

-No photographs or phonograph recordings in 1796, however, the Gilbert Stuart portrait of Washington from 1796 dates closely to Washington's September 1796 publication of his "Farewell Address" which would be performed on the Edison record by Humphrey in 1913.
+No photographs or phonograph recordings in 1796, of course, but for context the Gilbert Stuart portrait of Washington from 1796 dates closely to Washington's September 1796 publication of his "Farewell Address" which would be performed on the Edison record by Humphrey in 1913.